 For recipients who are exempt from Form 1099 reporting, Vanguard Brokerage provides a Courtesy Tax Information Statement (Courtesy Form 1099-Consolidated) for informational purposes only.
 Generally, Vanguard Brokerage does not report this information to the IRS.
 Courtesy statements can be identified by the disclosure at the bottom stating that the information will not be reported to the IRS.
 Note: In certain instances, reportable activity may be present in the Form 1099-INT and Form 1099-MISC sections of your Courtesy Tax Information Statement.
 Please refer to the Vanguard Brokerage Tax Information Statement reference guide and consult a qualified tax advisor for additional details.

-Qualified dividends are ordinary dividends that are taxed at a maximum rate of 15%.
+Qualified dividends are ordinary dividends that are subject to federal income tax at the capital gains rate.
+Long term capital gains rates are currently 0%, 15%, and 20% depending on your marginal tax rate.
+There may also be an additional 3.8% tax on net investment income, including dividends, to the extent your modified adjusted gross income exceeds a threshold amount.
 Note that some dividends reported in Box 1b of Form 1099-DIV may not be qualified dividends if you didn't meet certain minimum holding requirements.
 Generally, for a dividend to be classified as qualified, you must have held that stock unhedged for at least 61 days out of the 121-day period that began 60 days before the ex-dividend date.
 For certain preferred stocks, the relevant holding period is at least 91 days out of the 181-day period beginning 90 days before the ex-dividend date.

 If you held a CDO, REMIC, or certain WHFITs with an original issue discount (OID) in your brokerage account during 2013, the IRS requires that we provide you with an Additional Written Statement by March 15, 2014.
 This statement will contain interest income that you must report on your tax return.
 The interest income will be shown in Box 2 on Form 1099-OID, which will be enclosed with your Additional Written Statement titled "Collateralized Debt Obligation (CDO), Real Estate Mortgage Investment Conduit (REMIC), or Widely Held Fixed Investment Trust (WHFIT)."
 If you held any of the investments above, we recommend that you delay filing your tax return until you receive the Additional Written Statement.
 If you held any pass-through mortgage-backed securities (also known as "Widely Held Mortgage Trusts" or WHMTs), you will receive a separate Additional Written Statement titled "Pass-Through Mortgage-Backed Securities Widely Held Mortgage Trusts."
 Clients who held a WHMT should be aware that these trusts are pass-through entities.
 This means that the trust's shareholders are responsible for payment of taxes on the trust's income.
 If you held these types of securities, you should delay your filing until after you receive all applicable Additional Written Statements by March 15, 2014.
 If you have questions about reporting these items, you should consult a qualified tax advisor.